 The Aqaba flagpole, erected in honour of the Arab Revolt was a super disappointment.
 It didn’t even have a flag!
 They say it stands 427 feet tall and can be seen from Saudi Arabia, Egypt and Israel.
 I bet the pole can’t be seen unless there is a flag atop it.

 Aqaba was known to King Solomon, later occupied by the Romans, the Islamic dynasties, the Ottomans and finally the British.
 During World War I the Arab Revolt ended with forces led by Sharief Hussein and T E Lawrence ousting the Ottomans from the area.
 Lawrence of Arabia is a name that evokes romanticism and awe, and many places in Jordan including Wadi Rum are linked to his historic exploits.
-We weren’t particularly partial to him as he was British - and we in India had enough of the British until the last century.
+We weren’t particularly partial to him as he was British - and we in India had enough of the British until their inglorious exit in the last century.

 Construction of the city of Ayla started at the beginning of the Islamic era but was never completed.
 We went to look at the ruins – and we weren’t impressed.
 Just a few stones here and there.
 May be of interest to archaeologists and history buffs though.
 Interestingly, the Arabian Nights mentions Ayla as one of the ports that Sinbad the sailor visited.

 We decided to give the Mamluk Fort a miss.
 We were in the city only 24 hours.
 They told us it’s a free port and everything is fairly priced but we didn’t go shopping.